 8.6.2.4.4 Evaluation of the oral examination.
-The criteria for assessing the student's work in the comprehensive examination are as follows. (a) In the major area, the student should demonstrate advanced knowledge of the subjects as well as close familiarity with the important relevant sources. (b) In the minor area, the student should demonstrate advanced ability to use historical methods to think critically about the subjects chosen.
+The criteria for assessing the student's work in the comprehensive examination are as follows. (a) In the major area, the student should demonstrate advanced knowledge of the subjects as well as close familiarity with the important relevant sources. (b) In the minor area, the student should demonstrate a good knowledge of the subjects. (c) Overall, the student should demonstrate advanced ability to use historical methods to think critically about the subjects chosen.
 The oral examination will be assigned a letter and number grade, and the result is to be communicated according to the procedure outlined in 8.3.2.